vavrajan/STBS/README.md

 Therefore, we create these plots (and regression summary tables) with `.R` scripts that can be found in `R` folder.
 Functions are tailored for `hein-daily` but with some changes it could be used for other datasets as well.
-We provide functions for both regression set-ups (additive and party-interaction) that are useable regardless of topic-specificity of ideological positions.
+We provide functions for both regression set-ups (additive and party-interaction) that are usable regardless of topic-specificity of ideological positions.
 First, we have written a function to plot the results vertically to create thin plots.
 In the end, its transposed version proved to be better for both paper and slides.